 The Faith Alliance for a Moral Economy (FAME), EBASE’s faith-rooted organizing program, works to bring together the very best of our spiritual traditions to infuse our economic justice movement with love, joy, and hope, redeeming both our economy and our religions.

-FAME is a part of the statewide federation, Clergy and Laity United for Economic Justice (CLUE-CA).
+FAME is a part of the statewide federation, Interfaith Movement for Human Integrity (IM4HI).
 FAME also works in coalition with the Alameda County United in Defense of Immigrant Rights (ACUDIR).
 Together, we contributed to the following recent victories:

 - A dramatic change in local policy: Alameda County will no longer honor Immigrant and Customs Enforcement (ICE) “holds” (unconstitutional requests to hold people for extra time), greatly limiting the number of unjust detentions and deportations.